BarnardArchives/digitalcollections.barnard.edu/sites/all/modules/islandora_simple_workflow/README.md

 A simple editorial workflow for Islandora.
 Ingested objects are inactive until approved.

-When this module is enabled, ingested objects will have an inactive state.
-If a user has the permission "Bypass default inactive object state" the default behaviour (object with active state) will persist.
+When this module is enabled, ingested objects will be given the Fedora state 'inactive'.
+If the user creating the objects has the permission "Bypass default inactive object state", objects will be given the normal, 'active' state.
 The "Drupal Super User" (uid = 1) will always bypass the inactive state.

+By default, 'inactive' objects are not displayed in collections and are not indexed in Solr, but they are accessible directly (if the PID is known) by anyone who can view Islandora objects.
+To restrict access to inactive objects, check the "Lock down inactive and deleted objects" option in Islandora configuration (admin/islandora/configure) and grant the resulting permission to appropriate roles.

 ## Requirements